nicoboss/nsz/README.md

                         corresponds to the number of logical CPU cores.
   -o OUTPUT, --output OUTPUT
-                        Directory to save the output NSZ files
+                        Directory to save the output NSZ files -w                    Overwrite file if it exists in the output directory

 ## Credits